 What's the difference between transactional and promotional emails?

-Promotional emails are marketing messages sent to broad audiences to promote products/services.
-They require explicit opt-in consent and must include unsubscribe links.
+Promotional emails are marketing messages sent to large lists to promote products or services.
+They need opt-in consent and must have unsubscribe links.

 Do I need permission to send transactional emails?

-No. Transactional emails are exempt from opt-in requirements because they're expected as part of the service.
-However:
+No. Transactional emails are expected as part of the service, so no opt-in is needed.
+But:

-• They must be primarily transactional (not promotional)
+- They must be mainly transactional (not promotional).

-• Comply with CAN-SPAM Act (honest subject lines, physical address)
+- Follow CAN-SPAM Act rules (honest subject lines, physical address).

 What's a good open rate for transactional emails?